|Title:||Travels In China|

 how to read this without going nuts

-Anyway, if you buy this book, don’t think it’s in any way “travel literature” or “literature” at all.
+If you choose to buy this book, don’t think it’s in any way “travel literature” or “literature” at all.
 There are only three ways to read it:

-1) just look at the photographs and nothing else (highly recommended).
+- Just look at the photographs and nothing else (highly recommended)